cloudfoundry/docs-deploying-cf/vcloud/micro-bosh-example-manifest.md

 title: BOSH Example Manifest
 ---

-This is an example manifest for deploying Micro BOSH on vCloud.
+Here is an example manifest for deploying Micro BOSH on vCloud.

     name: bosh_micro_vcloud